-A few weeks ago, we discussed 7 ways to spark your child’s creativity, but what about the other side?
+A few weeks ago, we discussed how to spark your child’s creativity in 7 ways, but what about the other side?
 The times when we try to help, but fail miserably?

 If you want to keep that spark alive, avoid these 5 most common ways we can kill our child’s creativity without even realizing it.

 My son once decorated my living room carpet with maple syrup.
 Although his inspiring abstract art stuck with us a long, long, (long) time, this is not the extreme I need you to allow.